 Finding a place to live

-A very important thing to arrange as soon as possible is housing.
+Be aware that the Netherlands is dealing with a severe housing shortage.
+There is not enough student housing to accommodate everyone.
+That’s why it’s very important to arrange your housing as soon as possible.
 As it’s not easy at all finding a good place, this is something you have to arrange before arriving in the Netherlands.

 In the Netherlands, students usually don’t live on campus but live in student houses across the city.